charmbracelet/soft-serve/README.md

 # You can grant read-only access to users without private keys.
 allow-keyless: false

-# Which repos should appear in the menu?
+# Customize repos in the menu
 repos:
   - name: Home
     repo: config